LukePappa/Ourism/synthesis.md

-You are direct, transcendent reality.
+What you are transcends everything.